-- Interties with Westborough Water District , City of San Bruno and City of Daly City for emergency water needs - Contract services for legal counsel (Hanson Bridgett), IT support (Clear Design), District engineers, billing software support (Incode), audits (JJACPA, Inc.), and mail support (Data Prose)
+- Interties with Westborough Water District, City of San Bruno and City of Daly City for emergency water needs - Contract services for legal counsel (Hanson Bridgett), IT support (Clear Design), District engineers, billing software support (Incode), audits (JJACPA, Inc.), and mail support (Data Prose)

 Since the District overlays the City of Pacifica, there are opportunities to study cooperative programs and administrative functions with the City.
 Potential programs are administration and operations management, finance administration, and equipment maintenance.
 All of these functions can be evaluated to determine if efficiencies and possible cost savings could be realized.
+The District has become a participant in the Articulation Committee in conjunction with the City of Pacifica, the Jefferson Union High School District, and the Pacifica School District.
+The Committee meets bimonthly to discuss planning and feasibility of shared services and ways in which the agencies can find efficiencies and cost savings.

 The NCCWD is an enterprise retail water delivery district with close to a built-out service area.
-The District's revenue sources are primarily service fees and charges (90 percent), property tax (six to seven percent), plus miscellaneous revenues.
+The District's revenue sources are primarily service charges and water sales (90 percent), property tax (6 to 7 percent), plus miscellaneous revenues.
 The revenue versus expenditure trends are positive overall with the cost of purchasing water increasing gradually over the past five to ten years along with pumping electrical charges and other related expenses.
 The District has established an unallocated reserve fund and has been investing in the repair and upgrade of its infrastructure.
 The District appears to be operating in a positive financial manner overall.